10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Net Income (Loss) and Adjusted EBITDA

-Net income (loss) is the most directly comparable GAAP measure to Adjusted EBITDA.
+Net income (loss) is the most directly comparable U.S. GAAP measure to Adjusted EBITDA.
 We define Adjusted EBITDA as net income (loss) adjusted to exclude: (i) income (loss) from discontinued operations, net of income taxes, (ii) interest expense, (iii) income tax expense (benefit), (iv) depreciation and amortization, (v) stock-based compensation expense, (vi) severance and related costs, and (vii) certain other items that are not considered by us in the evaluation of ongoing operating performance.
 We reflect our share of Adjusted EBITDA for equity method investments by applying our actual ownership percentage for the period to the applicable reconciling items on an entity-by-entity basis.

 See “—Non-GAAP Financial Measures” for information regarding our use of Adjusted EBITDA and a reconciliation of net income (loss) to Adjusted EBITDA.